 If a player's Dishonour Point Total ever exceeds their Dishonour Cap (see section 4), they are forced to 'Relocate to another town', their reputation being too tarnished to recover.
-This player immediately loses all of the Honour and Dishonour Points that they gained including any Dishonour Cards pending in the Rumour Mill and return to Level 1 Recognition.
+This player immediately loses all of the Honour and Dishonour Points that they gained and return to Level 1 Recognition.